cig0/old_blog/chat-secure-on-irc.md

 4. Next stop will be to [enforce the use of an SSL layer](https://weechat.org/files/doc/weechat_faq.en.html#irc_ssl_freenode) to secure (encrypt) the communication between your WeeChat client and the server
 5. Fifth step: [implement the Off-the-Record protocol](https://github.com/mmb/weechat-otr) and enjoy

-I don't foresee you have any issues following these steps - I myself did configure OTR a few days ago this way - but should you happen to find a blocker just leave a comment below.
+I don't foresee you have any issues following these steps - I myself did configure OTR this way a few days ago - but should you happen to find a blocker just leave a comment below.

+**Final note**

+Do remember that privacy and security oriented technologies - as much as almost every other these days - are continuouslly changing so what may be the best option for today may be doesn't for tomorrow.
+I recommend you check this neat directory of privacy-oriented applications and services: https://prism-break.org/en/all/

 Tags: irc, weechat, privacy, security, ssl, sasl, otr, comms